-In the current study, high doses are planned for the first dose (900 mg iv or 675 mg sc) in order to provide a rapid response, especially following iv infusion where higher peak plasma C{max} generally occurs at or shortly after the end of infusion compared with 5 to 7 days postdose for sc injections.
+In the current study, high doses are planned for the first dose (900 mg iv or 675 mg sc) in order to provide a rapid response, especially following iv infusion where higher peak plasma C{max} generally occur at or shortly after the end of infusion compared with 5 to 7 days postdose for sc injections.
 The 2 forms of loading dose will provide data to confirm the benefit of either the iv or sc as loading dose.
-Monthly doses of fremanezumab at 225 mg sc were added to both the initial dose of 900 mg iv and 675 mg sc for maintenance of efficacy.
+Monthly doses of fremanezumab at 225 mg sc were added to the initial dose of 900 mg iv for maintenance of efficacy.
 Based on modelling, the inclusion of a loading dose should allow patients to reach steady state faster.
-The monthly doses of 225 mg sc in this CCH population will account for the continuous attacks, with less than 1 month free of headaches between attacks, seen with this CH form.
+The dose of 675 mg sc quarterly in this ECH population will allow for the evaluation of a single treatment dose taking into account the periods of remission seen with this CH form.